nicolasKappa/Food_Recipe_Web_App/README.md

 ## 6. Possile future features:

     Creating and Editing Recipes (for registered users)
-    - To create a recipe, users can navigate to their profile page and access the "Create Recipe" feature.
+    - To create a recipe with minimal to no typing, users can navigate to their profile page and access the "Create Recipe" feature.
-    - Users can add ingredients, instructions, cooking tips, and images to their recipes.
+    - Users can add new ingredients, instructions, cooking tips, and images to their recipes.
     - After creating a recipe, users can edit or delete it as needed.
     - Registered users have the ability to create and share their own recipes with the community.